pathwaycom/llm-app/README.md

 ## How it works

 The LLM App takes a bunch of documents that might be stored in [AWS S3](https://aws.amazon.com/s3/) or locally on your computer.
 Then it processes and organizes these documents by building a 'vector index' using the Pathway package.
 It waits for user queries that come as HTTP REST requests, then uses the index to find relevant documents and responds using [OpenAI API](https://openai.com/blog/openai-api) or [Hugging Face](https://huggingface.co/) in natural language.
 The cool part is, the app is always aware of changes in the documents.
-If new pieces of information are added, it updates it's index and uses this new knowledge to answer the next questions.
+If new pieces of information are added, it updates it's index in real-time and uses this new knowledge to answer the next questions.
+In this way, it provides **real-time data** and solves well-known **ambiguity problems** of natural languages systematically.

 Read more about the implementation details and how to extend this application in [our blog article](https://pathway.com/developers/showcases/llm-app-pathway/).